English football on television: Premier League

-Each weekend as many as six Premier League matches will be moved to be shown on Sky Sports or BT Sport.
+Each weekend as many as six Premier League matches will be moved to be shown on Sky Sports or TNT Sports.
 The main kick-off times for TV matches are 12:30 p.m. and 5:30 p.m. on Saturdays, 2 p.m. and 4:30 p.m. on Sundays, and 8 p.m. on Mondays.
 For up to 10 matches each season, there is also a Friday night 8 p.m.
 TV slot.
 Other matches may also be moved to Sunday, usually because one of the teams involved played in a UEFA Europa League fixture the preceding Thursday.
-This can sometimes result in midday, 2:15 p.m., and 4:30 p.m.
-Sunday kick-offs, with the 12:00 game sometimes being broadcast on BT Sport.
+This can sometimes result in midday, 2p.m., and 4:30 p.m.
+Sunday kick-offs, with the 12:00 game sometimes being broadcast on TNT Sports.
 The 2:15 p.m. game will sometimes kick off at 2 pm.

 Sky Sports will almost always show a Saturday 5:30 p.m. as well as a Sunday 4:30 p.m. game live, typically following a Sunday 2 p.m. or 2:15 p.m. kick off as part of a Super Sunday double-bill.
-Two matches per midweek round will also be picked for live broadcast by BT Sport on Tuesday and Wednesday evenings at either 7:30 p.m. or 8:15 pm.
+Two matches per midweek round will also be picked for live broadcast by TNT Sports on Tuesday and Wednesday evenings at either 7:30 p.m. or 8:15 pm.
 The only two exceptional cases are the opening midweek round and Boxing Day where all 10 games from each round are shown by Amazon Prime Video.

-BT Sport broadcasts live Premier League games at 12:30 p.m. on Saturdays.
+TNT Sports broadcasts live Premier League games at 12:30 p.m. on Saturdays.

 Each broadcaster is subjected to restrictions on the number of times they can show each team live per season to ensure fair distribution of TV revenue.
 Similarly, each team must appear at least once in each TV slot.

-During the COVID-19 pandemic all Premier League fixtures are being broadcast.
-Kick off times at the weekends include Fridays 6pm & 8pm, Saturday 12:30pm, 3pm, 5:30pm & 8:00pm, Sunday 12pm, 2pm, 4:30pm & 7:15pm, and Mondays 6pm & 8pm.
-Not all times slots are always used and sometimes games are broadcast simultaneously.
-Additionally some games are being scheduled on Tuesdays, Wednesdays & Thursdays, with kick off at either 6pm or 8:15pm.
-Saturday 12:30pm games are broadcast on BT Sport.
-Saturday 5:30pm, Sunday 2pm and 4:30pm, & Monday 8pm games are broadcast on Sky Sports.
-Other games are broadcast by either Sky Sports, BT Sport, Amazon Prime or BBC sport.
+During the COVID-19 pandemic all Premier League fixtures were being broadcast.
+Kick off times at the weekends included Fridays 6pm & 8pm, Saturday 12:30pm, 3pm, 5:30pm & 8pm, Sunday 12pm, 2pm, 4:30pm & 7:15pm, and Mondays 6pm & 8pm.
+Not all times slots were always used and sometimes games were broadcast simultaneously.
+Additionally some games were scheduled on Tuesdays, Wednesdays, & Thursdays, with kick off at either 6pm or 8:15pm.
+Saturday 12:30pm games are broadcast on TNT Sports.
+Saturday 5:30pm, Sunday 2pm and 4:30pm, & Monday 8pm games were broadcast on Sky Sports.
+Other games were broadcast by either Sky Sports, TNT Sports, Amazon Prime or BBC Sport.

 English Football League

-All televised EFL games are broadcast on Sky Sports, with 2 games (usually Championship) per weekend broadcast at 7:45 p.m. on a Friday and 12:30 p.m. on a Saturday.
-Other games may be additionally scheduled at different times, such as Noon on a Sunday or, very occasionally, 7:45 p.m. on a Monday.
+All televised EFL games are broadcast on Sky Sports, with two games (usually Championship) per weekend broadcast at 20:00 on a Friday and 12:30 on a Saturday.
+Other games may be additionally scheduled at different times, such as 17:30 on Saturday, 12:00 on Sunday or, very occasionally, 20:00 on a Monday.